History of Germans in Russia, Ukraine, and the Soviet Union: Volhynian Germans (Poland and Ukraine)

 The migration of Germans into Volhynia (As of 2013 covering northwestern Ukraine from a short distance west of Kiev to the border with Poland) occurred under significantly different conditions than those described above.
 By the end of the 19th century, Volhynia had more than 200,000 German settlers.
 Their migration began was encouraged by local noblemen, often Polish landlords, who wanted to develop their significant land-holdings in the area for agricultural use.
 Probably 75% or more of the Germans came from Congress Poland, with the balance coming directly from other regions such as East and West Prussia, Pomerania, Posen, Württemberg, and Galicia, among others.
-Although the noblemen offered certain incentives for the relocations, the Germans of Volhynia received none of the government's special tax and military service freedoms granted to Germans in other areas.

 Shortly after 1800, the first German families started moving into the area.
 A surge occurred after the first Polish rebellion of 1831 but by 1850, Germans still numbered only about 5000.
 The largest migration came after the second Polish rebellion of 1863, and Germans began to flood into the area by the thousands.
 By 1900 they numbered about 200,000.
 The vast majority of these Germans were Protestant Lutherans (in Europe they were referred to as Evangelicals).
 Limited numbers of Mennonites from the lower Vistula River region settled in the south part of Volhynia.
 Baptists and Moravian Brethren settled mostly northwest of Zhitomir.
 Another major difference between the Germans here and in other parts of Russia is that the other Germans tended to settle in larger communities.
 The Germans in Volhynia were scattered about in over 1400 villages.
 Though the population peaked in 1900, many Germans had already begun leaving Volhynia in the late 1880s for North and South America.

-Between 1911 and 1915, a small group of Volhynian German farmers (36 families - more than 200 people) chose to move to Eastern Siberia, making use of the resettlement subsidies of the government's Stolypin reform of 1906–1911.
+Between 1911 and 1915, a small group of Volhynian German farmers (36 families - more than 200 people were relocated to Eastern Siberia.
+They also were instructed that they would now be official citizens of Russia, including the requirement of military service and contribution of taxes.
+They were able to also make use of the resettlement subsidies of the government's Stolypin reform of 1906–1911.
 They settled in three villages (Pikhtinsk, Sredne-Pikhtinsk, and Dagnik) in what is today Zalarinsky District of Irkutsk Oblast, where they became known as the "Bug Hollanders".
-They apparently were not using the German language any more, but rather spoke Ukrainian and Polish.
+They apparently were not using the German language anymore, but rather spoke Ukrainian and Polish.
 They used Lutheran Bibles that had been printed in East Prussia, in the Polish form known as fraktur.
 Their descendants, many with German surnames, continue to live in the district into the 21st century.